 In our district, we also have a special need for help dealing with the opioid crisis.
-Big pharmaceutical companies have pumped millions of pills into districts like ours, and made sure people went home with many times more than they needed.
+Big pharmaceutical companies have pumped millions of pills into districts like ours and made sure people went home with many times more than they needed.
 The result is that people who are sick and vulnerable get hooked, and then turn to harder drugs when the pills run out.
-Big Pharma has bought the votes of enough members of Congress to keep making it harder to stop the flow of pills, even while they voted to slash the budget for treatment and recovery programs, which are used by thousands of people in our district alone.
+Big Pharma has bought the votes of enough members of Congress like Tom Marino to keep the pills flowing, even while they voted to slash the budget for treatment and recovery programs, which are used by thousands of people in our district alone.
 This problem can be solved, but only if we elect members of Congress who will vote on behalf of the public, not big drug companies.

-I will vote to expand public health funding and research.
+I will vote to increase funding for public health projects and medical research, which will benefit our communities, hospitals, and universities.
 I will invest in our local healthcare systems, especially in our rural communities, where we need more doctors, nurses, and other resources.

 Education is the single best way to ensure that our children grow up into good citizens with good-paying jobs.
 I’m the father of two young daughters, and above all else, I’m running for them.